Archive for May, 2008

 I’m also throwing up the original Buckwild instrumental for your listening pleasure, although I can’t remember exactly where I stumbled across it and am unable to find out conclusively at what point it received a release.
 The Fat Beats reissue of 2004 seems to be the most likely source, although I’d be surprised if it hadn’t found its way to wax at a much earlier date.
 Although I really enjoy the inclusion of the horn tracks from the De Merle original, I actually feel that the final LP mix is still better, as it provides absolutely no distractions from the intense, head-nod inducing groove that is so infectious on the officially released LP version.
 If you haven’t treated yourself to a dip back into this classic of the mid-’90s era then consider this your excuse: I dare you to just listen to it once.
 I know that for me, the intoxicating vibe of the joint makes the task prove completely impossible.
 Don’t front, I know you feel the same way.

-XXL Review - The Article EP
+XXL Review – Article EP

 The Program @ MySpace